 Then, for the east-facing façade, the team needed to conduct an intensive restoration using Kryton’s KMA solution, a crystalline admixture for mortar and plaster.
 With the help of some hands-on training from Dry Concrete L.L.C., the team applied KMA to repoint the brick wall and waterproof it.

-Both KMA and KIM contain Krystol® Technology which chemically reacts with water and un-hydrated cement particles to form insoluble needle-shaped crystals.
-These crystals fill capillary pores and micro-cracks in the concrete to block pathways for water and waterborne contaminants to permanently protect concrete.
+Both KMA and KIM contain Krystol® technology, which chemically reacts with water and unhydrated cement particles to form insoluble needle-shaped crystals.
+These crystals then fill capillary pores and micro-cracks in the concrete to block potential pathways for water and waterborne contaminants, which protects the concrete’s structural integrity.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 Krystol Mortar Admixture (KMA) is a hydrophilic crystalline admixture used to provide long-term protection of masonry mortars and concrete masonry units against water and waterborne contaminants by reducing permeability and absorption of the mortar.